This program has been archived.

 - advanced fuel cell systems or fuel cell components for transportation propulsion or grid energy storage applications;

-- photocatalytic or photoelectrochemical processes and devices for the splitting of water into H2 gas or for the reduction of CO2 to liquid or gaseous fuels; projects that largely focus on developing fundamental understanding of the catalytic reaction mechanisms and structure-function relationships may be more appropriate as submissions to the CBET Catalysis program (CBET 1401);
+- photocatalytic or photoelectrochemical processes and devices for the splitting of water into hydrogen gas or for the reduction of carbon dioxide to liquid or gaseous fuels.
+Projects that largely focus on developing fundamental understanding of the catalytic reaction mechanisms and structure-function relationships may be more appropriate as submissions to the CBET Catalysis program (CBET 1401).

-Projects submitted to the Electrochemical Systems program are expected to develop fundamental, molecular-level understanding of the key chemical reaction and transport phenomena barriers to improved system level performance.
+Projects submitted to the Electrochemical Systems program are expected to develop fundamental, molecular-level understanding of the key chemical reaction and transport phenomena barriers to improved system-level performance.
 Innovative proposals outside of these specific interest areas may be considered.
-However, prior to submission, it is recommended that the Primary Investigator contact the program director to avoid the possibility of the proposal being returned without review.
+However, prior to submission, it is recommended that the Principal Investigator contact the program director to avoid the possibility of the proposal being returned without review.

 Referrals to other programs within NSF: